Juan Leon, PhD

 How long does it take to complete a JSPH online degree program?

 Depending on your pace, you can complete a degree program in 24 – 48 months.
 If you take two courses per term (six courses per year — the maximum that we recommend), you can finish in 24 – 27 months.
 If you take one course per term, you can finish in 48 months.
+Certificates, however, can be completed in 12 to 24 months.

 Does the JSPH degree program have a residency requirement?
 Will I ever have to come to campus?